-TWAM Development Trust is a charitable company (Companies House registration number 7334262 and Charity Commission number 1137867).
+TWAM Development Trust (TWAMDT) is a charitable company (Companies House registration number 7334262 and Charity Commission number 1137867).

-TWAM Development Trust fund raises from individual donors, trusts and foundations in order to support a wide variety of our museum activities.
-By doing this the Trust is able to help TWAM achieve its strategic vision of ensuring everyone has access to museum provision, are able to use this access and to value it for the significant and positive impact that it makes upon their lives.
+TWAM Development Trust fundraises from individual donors, trusts and foundations in order to support our museum activities.
+By doing this the Trust is able to help TWAM achieve its strategic vision of ensuring everyone has access to museum, gallery and archive provision, are able to use this access and to value it for the significant and positive impact that it makes upon their lives.

 Access to personal information and correction

 Whilst we strive at all times to ensure that your personal information is accurate and up to date, we recognise that on occasions we may get it wrong or your details may change.
-You may ask us to correct or remove your personal information by contacting us as detailed below in the “How to contact us” section.
+You can ask us to correct or remove your personal information by contacting us as detailed below in the “How to contact us” section.